Equity Release For Over 70s Your 2026 Guide

 While both people are living in the home, an interest-serviced lifetime mortgage can be set up similar to a retirement interest-only mortgage where you pay the interest, preventing it from reducing inheritance as much, then later, should the interest repayments become unaffordable, it can then be converted (sometimes automatically) onto interest roll-up.

-An equity release plan like this can mean preventing compound interest from reducing your estate value.
+An equity release plan like this can help prevent compound interest from reducing your estate’s value.
 At the same time, you’re able to afford to make the repayments, then start making no repayments and let the interest accrue when your financial situation requires it.

 Lifetime mortgages affect your current financial situation and your family’s future inheritance, so it is imperative to get the best advice from an experienced equity release adviser before proceeding.

-They will discuss all the various alternative options available, including the financial support from means-tested benefits you may be entitled to but aren’t claiming.
+They will discuss the various options available, including financial support from means-tested benefits you may be entitled to but aren’t claiming.

 The Direct Costs for Equity Release

 There may be upfront fees to arrange equity release, which should be discussed as your first point with any advisor.
-Financial advisors can be paid their fees directly or by commission from equity release providers.
+Financial advisors can be paid either directly or on commission by equity release providers.
 Some, though, take both—a fee from you directly and a commission on the plans.

 Ask any advisor you’re considering working with about their fees and who pays them.
 If it’s a one-off fee, you will need to pay it directly to the solicitor, as the plan provider pays commission-only fees if you choose to proceed with the policy.

-The arrangement fee on some plans can also cover a property valuation report; however, this will only be used by the lender to decide how much they can approve a lifetime mortgage.
+The arrangement fee on some plans can also cover a property valuation report; however, the lender will only use it to decide how much they can approve for a lifetime mortgage.
 Verify whether the property valuation is included in the arrangement fee or if a separate fee is payable.

 There will also be legal fees involved.
-Contribution-based schemes can be available depending on the plan provider, providing some financial support to cover legal and arrangement fees.
+Contribution-based schemes may be available through the plan provider, offering some financial support to cover legal and arrangement fees.
 These vary by provider.

 One of the best options for older people to release equity is equity release.
 The advantages of such a move are manifold.
 Not only can it help provide additional financial security in retirement and later life, but it can also provide access to funds that would otherwise remain tied up in a property or other asset.

-Equity release is an attractive option for many older individuals due to its flexible nature and the absence of restrictions on spending.
+Equity release is an attractive option for many older individuals due to its flexibility and the absence of spending restrictions.
 Moreover, the process and fees associated with Santander equity release products are much lower than those associated with traditional loans, making them incredibly cost-effective for seniors on a tight budget.

 The benefits of equity release make it an excellent choice for individuals over 70 who want to maximise their financial resources and maintain their independence in retirement.